nzlosh/err-stackstorm/docs/installation.rst

 Update Errbot's config.py
 --------------------------

-Paste the sample configuration below in Errbot's ``config.py`` file adjusting the URLs to match your Stackstorm instance and set up one of the authentication methods.
+Paste the sample configuration below in Errbot's ``config.py`` file adjusting the URLs to match your StackStorm instance and set up one of the authentication methods.

 .. code-block:: python